Holocausto Canibal: 1997–2002: Early days, first reactions and Gonorreia Visceral

-Holocausto Canibal was established in the Fall of 1997 by bassist Z. Pedro, who recruited vocalist Ricardo S., guitar player Nuno P. and drummer J. Lamelas, forming the first official line-up.
+Holocausto Canibal was established in the fall of 1997 by bassist Z. Pedro, who recruited vocalist Ricardo S., guitar player Nuno P. and drummer J. Lamelas, forming the first official line-up.

 Taking its name from Ruggero Deodato's cult horror movie Cannibal Holocaust, the band's logo was created by artist Christophe Szpajdel, who had previously designed the logos for Emperor and Arcturus, among other acts.
 By choosing this name the band intended to pay homage to the movie and its director, which were the main inspiration for their sound, aesthetics and live performances.

-The first songs were created fast and Holocausto Canibal made their first live appearance on March 22, 1998, at the Discoteca Cairo in Oporto.
+The first songs were created fast and Holocausto Canibal made their first live appearance on March 22, 1998, at the Discoteca Cairo in Porto.

 After a short run of shows throughout the country, the band gathered to record their first and only demo, named "oPus I", which consisted of a rehearsal recording of the band's current set.
 Released in 1998, "oPus I" received good reviews from the local and national zines and rapidly marked Holocausto Canibal's place in the Portuguese scene.

-Still in 1998, Z. Pedro and Nuno P. visited the Institute of Forensic Medicine in Oporto for a photo session to be published in Loud!
-Magazine (Portugal's biggest metal magazine) first number when they met Prof. José Eduardo Pinto da Costa (a known Portuguese doctor and professor in the field of forensics), a moment that crucially influenced the band's lyrical approach to gore and horror themes.
-The professor gave them an atlas of medicine that has been the main inspiration to their lyrics ever since.
+In 1998, Z. Pedro and Nuno P. visited the Institute of Forensic Medicine in Porto for a photo session to be published in Loud!
+Magazine (Portugal's biggest metal magazine), where they met Prof. José Eduardo Pinto da Costa (a Portuguese doctor and professor in the field of forensics), a moment that crucially influenced the band's lyrical approach to gore and horror themes.
+The professor gave them an atlas of medicine that has been the main inspiration for their lyrics ever since.
 These have become known in Portugal for the use of technical terms and subjects and for their complexity.

 One year later, vocalist Ricardo S. left and Carlos stepped in to handle all vocal duties, while the band entered the Rec'n'Gore Studios to record their first album.
 Entitled Gonorreia Visceral, it was released in February 2000 via So Die Music and consolidated the band's position in the scene, in a time when the black metal boom was taking place in Portugal and most Portuguese death metal and grindcore bands were waning, allowing them to play the biggest extreme music gatherings in Portugal.

-Gonorreia Visceral was the first Portuguese album to feature a gory artwork designed with true photos and not drawings.
+Gonorreia Visceral was the first Portuguese album to feature gory artwork designed with true photos and not drawings.
 This would become a trademark of the band from that moment on since every subsequent artwork was conceived in a similar way.

 Due to the violence of its artworks, lyrics and live performances (known for the use of surgical tools, chainsaws, blood and meat), Holocausto Canibal quickly started to grab the attention of the Portuguese media.